wavesplatform/waves-lessons/lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

 There are 2 optional elements:

-- **<ins>Verifier function</ins>**:<br>
+- **<ins>Verifier function</ins>**:
-    By default, every dApp has a built-in verifier function that verifies if an order or a transaction was signed by this account.<br>
+    By default, every dApp has a built-in verifier function that verifies if an order or a transaction was signed by this account.
-    A verifier function cannot be invoked externally, i.e. another user cannot invoke it the same way as a callable function.<br>
+    A verifier function cannot be invoked externally, i.e. another user cannot invoke it the same way as a callable function.
-    Likewise, you may also add an additional verifier function.<br>
+    Likewise, you may also add an additional verifier function.
-    In the example below the verifier function allows transfer transactions and denies orders and other transaction types.<br>
+    In the example below the verifier function allows transfer transactions and denies orders and other transaction types.
-    The [match](https://docs.waves.tech/en/ride/operators/match-case) operator is used to specify verification rules depending on the order/transaction type.<br>
+    The [match](https://docs.waves.tech/en/ride/operators/match-case) operator is used to specify verification rules depending on the order/transaction type.

     ```ride
     @Verifier(tx)